Virtual Mindfulness Training Improves Well-Being

 By John M. de Castro, Ph.D.

-Mindfulness training has been shown through extensive research to be effective in improving physical and psychological health including fatigue, anxiety, depression, pain, and sleep disturbance, and improves physical, social, and cognitive functioning as well as quality of life in cancer patients.
-The vast majority of the mindfulness training techniques, however, require a trained therapist.
-This results in costs that many patients can’t afford.
-In addition, the participants must be available to attend multiple sessions at particular scheduled times that may or may not be compatible with their busy schedules and at locations that may not be convenient.
+Mindfulness training has been shown to improve health and well-being.
+It has also been found to be effective for a large array of medical and psychiatric conditions, either stand-alone or in combination with more traditional therapies.
+As a result, mindfulness training has been called the third wave of therapies.
+But the vast majority of the mindfulness training techniques require a trained teacher.
+The participants must be available to attend multiple sessions at scheduled times that may or may not be compatible with their schedules and at locations that may not be convenient.

-As an alternative, Apps for smartphones have been developed.
-These have tremendous advantages in decreasing costs, making training schedules much more flexible, and eliminating the need to go repeatedly to specific locations.
-But the question arises as to the effectiveness of these Apps in relieving the psychological and physical symptoms of cancer and improving their quality of life.
+As an alternative, training over the internet has been developed.
+This has tremendous advantages in decreasing costs, making training schedules much more flexible, and eliminating the need to go repeatedly to specific locations.
+But the question arises as to the effectiveness of internet training in improving psychological well-being.
+The evidence is accumulating.
+So, it makes sense to review what has been learned.

 CMCS – Center for Mindfulness and Contemplative Studies